-1. Selenium helps with breast cancer.
+1. Selenium may help with breast cancer outcomes.

 Aside from selenium being a strong antioxidant which is useful in cancer situation, there is new research published in the journal, Nutrients (May 2019).
 Apparently, selenium is capable of alleviating lymphedema that is commonly associated with breast cancer.
 Lymphedema simply refers to the swelling that occurs in the arms and legs.
 It is frequently caused when there is damage to (or removal of) a lymph node.
 This may occur during cancer treatment and some women are at higher risk than others.
 Selenium supplementation was given to some participants during a randomized, double-blind trial.
 There was a control group too, they did not receive selenium.

 It’s astounding to note that 75 percent of participants showed improvement in their swelling at just 2 weeks, compared to baseline.
 There was no change in the control group.
 So if there is lymph node damage, and related swelling it may be wise to have a conversation with your doctor and see if you can supplement with selenium.
 What more relevant to me, is that this profound anti-inflammatory and immunosupportive action (remember it took just 2 weeks!) was completely independent of selenium’s antioxidant capabilities!
-Selenium is a triple threat.

 For more information on the anti-caner benefits of selenium, CLICK HERE to read this Elsevier article about its protective role in various cancers and tumors.

-2. Selenium helps with the brain.
+2. Selenium helps with brain function.*

 The ability to neutralize oxidants which attack the brain helps reduce your personal risk of cognitive decline.
 The brain is one of the last organs to run out of selenium, it is well preserved in the brain tissue for a long time, even if the body gets slowly depleted.
 But changes in selenium levels (in the blood and brain) have been seen in people with Alzheimer’s disease and brain tumors.
 Several selenium-derived proteins termed “selenoproteins” are expressed in brain, but no one is 100 certain of their specific function in neurons.
 We do know that glutathione and catalase are seen in glial cells, which are comforting and nourishing cells that surround and cuddle your nerve cells.
 Glial cells feed and protect nerve cells, and selenium is needed to keep those cells healthy.

-3. Selenium helps control hemochromatosis.
+3. Selenium and hemochromatosis.*

 A genetic condition, overload of iron is sometimes misdiagnosed and inadequately treated.
 There’s an association with selenium deficiency according to this STUDY.
 Iron concentrations were slightly higher (up to 2 and a half times higher) in selenium deficient rodents.
 The “Transferrin Saturation” with iron was almost twice as high in selenium deficient rodents, compared to those with normal levels of selenium.
 It suggests that a little bit of selenium might help with hemochromatosis, and other imbalanced minerals (ie low iodine, low magnesium) but don’t supplement unless you speak to your physician and gain approval.

-4. Selenium helps make thyroid hormone.
+4. Selenium is needed to make thyroid hormone.*